-Depreciation and amortization expense (743,847) (254,211)
+Depreciation and amortization expense (668,530) (344,140)

 Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
 However, revenues are recognized when they are measurable and available in the governmental funds.
-These revenues did not meet the recognition criteria during the current year and, therefore, were not reported in the governmental funds.

-Prior year revenues recorded this year at the fund level
+Prior year revenues recorded this year at the fund level (326,426)

-Increase in long term liabilities is revenue in the governmental funds, but a decrease or repayment of such liabilities reduces liabilities in the statement of net position.
+The proceeds from debt issuance provide current financial resources to governmental funds, but issuing debt increases long term liabilities in the statement of net position.
+Increase in long term liabilities is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.